 The launching and beaching of the boats had to coincide with the tides and it was extremely hard work and dangerous.
 Few of the fishermen could swim and life jackets were not part of their attire.
 James was able to sell fresh fish daily but is was a survival type of existence.

 Section on James Stokes from an article in the George Herald 22 March 2007.

 The first sophisticated modern house was “Starboard”, 73 Kingfisher Drive.
 Sedgefielders were dumb-struck by its splendour.
 The first owner and builder of the house tried to go out to sea in a boat.
 The boat capsized and his son was drowned.
 He swiftly sold the house and left.

-The second house people talked about was Mr Sidney Press’s house built right at the river mouth.
+The second house people talked about was Mr Sydney Press’s house built right at the river mouth.
 He had to build almost the whole road in order to build his house!

 The above article about Kiewietjie Street was derived from an Afrikaans article written in the Easter 1990 issue of Sedge News by Mrs JD Thom van Stellenberg.

 A deacon that comes collecting in shorts and barefoot